The X-Files: I Want to Believe: Home media

 20th Century Fox Home Entertainment released the film on DVD and Blu-ray on December 2, 2008.
 The home release included an extended cut that adds an additional four minutes of footage into the movie, including extra violence and character moments.
 The most recent available data showed it had grossed $16,338,379 from U.S. DVD sales.
+During an interview with David Duchovny released on June 3, 2025, Chris Carter revealed that he had been recently given the go-ahead to produce a director's cut for the film, with Carter further implying that the cut might be produced for streaming.

 Reception

 Metacritic, which assigns a normalized rating out of 100 reviews from mainstream film critics, reported that there were "mixed or average" reviews, with an average score of 47 based on 33 reviews.
-Rotten Tomatoes reports that 31% of 165 listed film critics gave the film a positive review; the average rating is 4.79/10.
+Rotten Tomatoes reports that 32% of 168 listed film critics gave the film a positive review; the average rating is 4.79/10.
 The website wrote of the critics' consensus, states: "The chemistry between leads David Duchovny and Gillian Anderson do live up to The X-Files' televised legacy, but the roving plot and droning routines make it hard to identify just what we're meant to believe in."
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Manohla Dargis of The New York Times found the film "baggy, draggy, oddly timed and strangely off the mark" and that "Mr. Carter knows how to grab your attention visually, but the amalgam of trashy thriller clichés that he has compiled with Frank Spotnitz, another series regular, creates its own deadening effect".
 Frank Lovece of Film Journal International, likewise said, "What plot there is plays like a PG-13 Se7en: body parts, gruesomeness, gloom and doom, but hey, not too much, and don't worry, there's nothing deeply upsetting", and while praising the cinematography, music and Gillian Anderson's performance, believes, "It seems unlikely that this franchise will reach The X-Files X".
 Jason Anderson of Canada's CBC News called the film "muddled" with a "hurried and half-baked" climax, and said, "Beyond the pleasure of seeing Duchovny and Anderson back in action and back on form," the film "offers little to either the longtime fans or newcomers".
 Jan Stuart from the Los Angeles Times commented, "The X-Files was a load of malarkey.
 But it was thoughtful malarkey and compulsively watchable.
 One could say the same about the first two-thirds of "The X-Files: I Want to Believe" before it spins out of control and into a delirious plane of awfulness."
 M. A. Crang, in his book Denying the Truth: Revisiting The X-Files after 9/11, praised the acting, locations and characterization, but felt that the script was the film's "biggest weakness".